UWCS/stardust/content/resources/_index.md

 ### Lightning Talks

-Hosted twice every term - sessions of three 15-minute student talks across a wide array of computing-related topics.
+Hosted a few times each academic year - sessions of three 15-minute student talks across a wide array of computing-related topics.
 Check out the playlist below!
 We're always happy to accept new talks, so get in touch if you think you've got a cool idea.

 {{ youtube(playlist="PLM7py5yAB4FxS3FzpBD4BA29M6Ue5qyVe") }}